Conengmo/battle_map_tv/README.md

   - one on the TV with your map and grid on it
   - one on your GM laptop with controls
 - Import local image files to display on the tv.
-- Scale, pan and rotate the image.
+- Scale, pan, center and rotate the image.
 - Store the physical size of your screen to enable grid and autoscaling.
 - Overlay a 1-inch grid.
 - Automatically detect the grid in an image and scale to a 1 inch grid.